Hofferic/ESPHome-DFRobotLTR390/README.md

 # ESPHome DFRobot LTR390 Custom Component

+# !
+WARNING: full-on vibe coding and the code is suboptimal, this _seems_ to work correctly though

 This ESPHome custom component provides support for the DFRobot Gravity LTR390 UV and ambient light sensor (SEN0540).

 ## Features